It’s understandable that the last thing a nurse, physician, pharmacist, or any other healthcare professional wants to worry about is tax deductions.

 I’ve put together a quick, generalized tax deductions checklist for healthcare professionals for you to download below.

-According to the IRS, nurses who are employees can no longer deduct unreimbursed employee expenses like uniforms and continuing education on their federal taxes starting in 2018 due to the Tax Cuts and Jobs Act.
+According to the IRS, nurses who are employees can no longer deduct unreimbursed employee expenses on their federal taxes starting in 2018 due to the Tax Cuts and Jobs Act.

-However, some states still allow deductions for items like uniforms, union dues, and continuing education.
 Nurses who are independent contractors can continue deducting these expenses from their federal taxes.
+Just be sure to double check with your state regulations.

 What is a Tax Deduction?